smashgg/developer-portal/docs/examples/stream-queue.md

 ```

 You can request other fields on sets, and there are also
- some other sets on stream that you can request.
+ some other fields on stream that you can request.
 Check the schema for what's available!

 <!--Response-->